shadyabhi/reddit-all-comments-viewer/README.md

 <img width="1306" alt="image" src="https://github.com/user-attachments/assets/774cb3bc-6eea-4f29-9a2e-d3e44d2b0f66" />

-# Dev
+# Developer Notes

-This extension is also published on the Chrome Web Store: [Click Here](https://chromewebstore.google.com/detail/reddit-all-comments-viewe/djifpbcmaphjihhelcdeannijfelfnbh)
+## Development workflow

+- [ ] Clone this repo
+- [ ] Open this folder as "Unpacked Extension" via "Load Unpacked Extension".

 ## Publishing

+This extension is also published on the Chrome Web Store, follow the following steps:-

 - [ ] Ensure that we've updated the new version in `manifest.json`
 - [ ] Run: `make zip`, which creates the new zip file.
 This file is what's